 GIS software can show a wealth of information on a single map, including demographic information like population, income, and financial services data.
 These visualizations enable financial institutions to view and analyze patterns within the data and act upon the insights provided.

-Here are a few benefits location-based GIS information can provide the financial sector:
+Data collected can serve many uses in the financial sector.
+Here are a few benefits location-based GIS information can provide:

 1. Identify and Track Competitor Activity